Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

 2. Set the boot mode switch SW1 to ON-ON-ON-ON JTAG Boot mode.

 3. Power on the board.
-Refer to `Loading Petalinux Images on a Versal Board using JTAG <#loading-petalinux-images-on-a-versal-board-using-jtag>`__ on how to load images on the DDR memory over JTAG.
+Refer to :ref:`loading-petalinux-images-versal-board-using-jtag` on how to load images on the DDR memory over JTAG.

 4. At the U-Boot stage, when the message **Hit any key to stop autoboot:** appears, hit any key, then run the following commands to flash the images on the eMMC daughter card: